dubstar-04/TurningAddon/README.md

 A FreeCAD Path Addon to encourage the development of CNC turning functionality for the PATH workbench.

 ## Description
-This addon when installed will appear in the Path Workbench toolbar menu and will allow the creation of turning tools paths for use with a CNC lathe.
+This addon when installed will appear in the Path Workbench toolbar menu and will allow the creation of turning paths for use with a CNC lathe.
 This addon includes [LibLathe](https://github.com/dubstar-04/LibLathe) as a submodule.

 ## Features
 * Turning Profiling operation